Energy Awareness 6281-01 (Level 3 Award)

 Suggested study time

-For those new to the subject, we recommend a minimum of 20 hours to complete the course and a further 9 hours to prepare for the assessment (experienced advisors may work through quicker).
-Each learner is different and E-Learning offers the flexibility to study at your own pace.
+For those new to the subject, we recommend allowing approximately 20 hours to complete the course, plus a further 9 hours to prepare for the assessment (experienced advisors may complete it more quickly).

 Assessment information